Cash on Demand: Production

+The screenplay was adapted from the Associated Television Theatre 70 episode "The Gold Inside" (broadcast 24 September 1960), also directed by Lawrence, and featuring André Morell and Richard Vernon in the same roles.
+Filming ran from 4 April to 16 April 1961 and, although Hammer considered it one of their best films, it was not distributed in the UK until 1963.
+The British print was 18 minutes shorter than the US print.

 Hammer Film Productions invested approximately £37,000 to produce the film.
-To optimise its budget the film uses a limited number of sets; an interior street set, the trading area of a bank, the manager's office, the stairway between office and the vault, and the interior of the vault itself.
+To optimise its budget the film uses a limited number of sets: an interior street set, the trading area of a bank, the manager's office, the stairway between office and the vault, and the interior of the vault itself.

 Release

 Columbia Pictures released the film in the United States on 20 December 1961, and screenings continued until April in some major cities.
-But the film's UK release was delayed for some reason until December 13, 1963.
+The film's UK release was delayed until 13 December 1963.

 Critical reception

 The Monthly Film Bulletin wrote: "Set from first to last in a small country bank, this is a neat and quite freshly conceived robbery thriller.
 There is no violence (only the threat of violence), yet the menace is more pronounced than in many films relying on physical brutality.
 Once the preliminaries are over and the story begins to unfold, the tenseness of the situation is maintained with considerable success right through to the concluding stages.
 The only weak point is the business of the wife's telephone call, which is finally revealed as false: much of the plot's conviction rests on this circumstance, which is inadequately explained by a vague reference to an impersonation and a trick with a tape recorder.
 Otherwise the story is watertight, terse and gripping.
 Andre Morell's performance as the thief is a little too deliberately phony, perhaps, but Peter Cushing is impressive as the prim bank manager, and there is a nice cameo from Richard Vernon as the cashier."

 Cash on Demand was selected by the film historians Steve Chibnall and Brian McFarlane as one of the 15 most meritorious British B films made between the Second World War and 1970, writing: "Above all, it is Peter Cushing's performance of the austere man, to whom efficiency matters most (though the film is subtle enough to allow him a certain integrity as well), and who will be frightened into a warmer sense of humanity, that lifts the film well above the perfunctory levels of much 'B' film-making."

 In Offbeat: British Cinema's Curiosities, Obscurities and Forgotten Items, Julian Upton wrote: "Cash on Demand is not just vastly superior to the majority of its British B-movie peers, it is also a cut above most of Hammer's output, both horror and non-horror."